 The Border BioBlitz is a massive, annual community science endeavor to document the rich diversity of plants and wildlife at our southern border.
 Dr. Sula Vanderplank, one of the founders of this initiative, shares the reason behind the program and why this year’s event—taking place throughout April—is more important than ever.
+Article is from 2021, but you can find current information about the Border BioBlitz here.

 Back in 2016 I started working for the State of California, piecing together lists of species—plants in particular—that were being impacted by border wall construction between the United States and Mexico.
 I was brought in due to my experience working in the region.
 Still, it was surprisingly hard to find data on the California borderlands, despite being in San Diego County which may be the best-documented county in the U.S. for plants.
 Thanks to efforts such as the San Diego County Plant Atlas, we have documentation of plants from almost every square mile of San Diego County.
 This extensive record shows that San Diego is the most floristically diverse county in the United States.
 We have the highest number of different types of plants in the country!